StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 ### Turns & Rounds
 A turn is the time when a single character may act.
 A round is time in which all characters may have taken a turn before they may potentially get thier turn again.

+### Damage
+A character always imposes a change of state in the combat when attacking.
+He will either impose a condition or a wound on an opponent.
+Conditions are short changes to the status of a character, such as being temporarily off balance.
+A wound is a long term condition, such as losing the use of a limb.

+Each attack causes a condition.
+If the target's defense is equal to the number of conditions he arleady has just before the attack, then the target takes a wound instead.
+For each wound inflicted the target loses a hit point.
+When a target has zero hit points he dies.

+The defend action, special abilities, and resistances may cause your attack to not inflict a condition.

 ### Critical Success

 ### Called Shots